 Ducks Unlimited Canada’s (DUC) conservation activities benefit wetlands and associated habitats to achieve large-scale habitat impacts that will lead to increases in waterfowl and other wetland species populations while ensuring that the many benefits wetlands provide people continue for future generations.

-DUC has been on the ground conserving and restoring wetlands across Ontario since 1974.
+We have been on the ground conserving and restoring wetlands across Ontario since 1974.
 Since that time, we have established more than 2,400 conservation projects across the province, and have preserved or restored over 940,000 acres of habitat.

-DUC relies on its conservation planning which includes research, waterfowl and wetland inventories and monitoring programs to determine where conservation activities should be undertaken.
+We rely on its conservation planning which includes research, waterfowl and wetland inventories and monitoring programs to determine where conservation activities should be undertaken.
 Benefits to wetland habitat and waterfowl, as well as how activities will improve the quality of life for all Ontarians are factored into wetland conservation planning and implementation.

-DUC targets our restoration activities in eight priority habitat areas across southern Ontario and along the lower Great Lakes coast.
+We target our restoration activities in eight priority habitat areas across southern Ontario and along the lower Great Lakes coast.
 These priority areas were the result of extensive conservation planning that identified where we need to be working to maximize the positive impact on breeding and staging waterfowl.

 Protection of existing wetlands and restoration of lost or degraded wetlands is critically important to a healthy, productive landscape, not only for waterfowl, but a wide variety of the province’s wildlife, thereby enhancing the biodiversity across the province.